Current Group Members

 Joe Harper (Ph.D. student)

 Joe joined the P.H.Y.C. group in 2017.
-His research interests are generally focused around transition metal mediated organic reactions - especially cyclizations - as well as pericyclic reactions, and he is currently working on elucidating the mechanisms of some platinum catalyzed rearrangement reactions, among other projects.
+His research interests are generally focused around transition metal mediated organic reactions - especially cyclizations and cycloadditions - as well as pericyclic reactions, and he is currently working on elucidating the mechanisms of some platinum catalyzed rearrangement reactions, among other projects.

 Joe was born and raised in England.
 His father’s job later brought his family to Boise, Idaho.
 He did his undergraduate work at the University of Idaho, earning B.S. degrees in Chemistry and Biology, and a B.Mus. in Music Composition.
 He was also an active member of the U of I Greek system, serving on the Interfraternity Council for nearly four years.
 In his free time, Joe is an avid classical and electric guitarist, and can often be found at rock concerts.